Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 So they create this alternative reality, and then they believe it themselves because it's what they want to be real.

-Those are the three elements of the latest cycle that they think explain the plummeting phone poll numbers for George W. Bush.
+So when the response to Hurricane Katrina, the war in Iraq, and soaring gasoline prices, those are the three elements of the latest cycle that they think explained the plummeting phone of poll numbers for George W. Bush.

 And those three things form the basis of their belief that Bush is falling apart, the Republicans are falling apart, and the Democrats can win.

-Well, what they and again, pardon me for being redundant, but it's important.
+Well, what they, and again, pardon me for being redundant, but it's important.

 What they fail still to realize is that they cannot create an alternative reality anymore.